ForgeRock/forgeops/how-tos/production-workflow.md

 git push
 ```

-Now you can follow your team's procedures for merging your `first_env` branch
+Now you can create a PR and follow your team's procedures for merging your
-into the `prod` branch.
+`first_env` branch in.

 ## Selecting dev images